 NOPAT Meaning _ Analysis and Interpretation

 On a standalone basis, the analysis of any ratio or number is not useful.
 For better result, you need to compare the history of the company with others in the industry.
-Through historical analysis, analyst knows that the performance of company improve or not and peer analysis shows that how the company stakes within the peer set in term of operational efficiency.
+Through historical analysis, the analyst knows that the performance of the company improve or not and peer analysis shows that how the company stakes within the peer set in term of operational efficiency.

 There are some reasons because of which NOPAT increase or decrease for some companies for 2 years or above.
 The changes in the result may be due to the operating margin or changing product mix etc.